corda/corda/docs/source/inthebox.rst

 The prototype's goal is rapid exploration of ideas.
 Therefore in places it takes shortcuts that a production system would not in order to boost productivity:

-* It uses a serialization framework instead of a well specified, vendor neutral protocol.
+* It uses an object graph serialization framework instead of a well specified, vendor neutral protocol.
 * It uses secp256r1, an obsolete elliptic curve.
+* It uses the default, out of the box Apache Artemis MQ protocol instead of AMQP/1.0 (although switching should be easy)

 Contracts
 ---------